Australian Data Residency: Why It Matters for Your Documents

 If your VDR stores data in the US or EU, your Australian clients' documents are subject to foreign laws.
 Here's what that means in practice.

 When your virtual data room stores documents in the US or EU, your Australian clients' data is subject to foreign laws.
-The US CLOUD Act allows American authorities to compel access to data stored by US companies — regardless of where the data physically sits.
-For Australian professional services firms handling client documents, this isn't a theoretical risk.
+The US CLOUD Act lets American authorities compel a US company to hand over data it controls, regardless of where the data physically sits.
+For Australian professional services firms handling client tax, deal, and legal documents, this isn't a theoretical risk — it's a question a client, an auditor, or your own insurer can ask you, and you need a real answer.

 What data residency actually means